appml/nano/index.md

     * After conducting search, dial up/down **editor status** to go to previous/next hits.
     * For Android 6.0 or higher, swipe right on **editor status** will resume in edit screen the last scroll bar position from Markdown preview.

-* Markdown Preview:
+* Markdown preview:
     * (Experimental) For a more fluid e-book like reading experience, tap anywhere on a paragraph to reflow the text around screen after zooming.
-Tap any empty space to reflow the whole document.
-To resume original text wrapping, zoom all the way out and tap again.
+Tap any empty space to reflow the whole document (or swipe left on **editor status**).
+To resume the appearance of original text wrap, zoom all the way out and tap again.

 ### <a name="hacks">Hacks</a>
 What follows are features that may conflict with the core functions of **neutriNote**.
 Use at your own discretion.